-(2) Existing law requires the Superintendent of Public Instruction to coordinate the development, on a cyclical basis, of model curriculum standards for required courses of study, including a career technical education course, for pupils in grades 7 to 12, inclusive, as specified.
+(1) Existing law requires the Superintendent of Public Instruction to coordinate the development, on a cyclical basis, of model curriculum standards for required courses of study, including a career technical education course of study, for pupils in grades 7 to 12, inclusive, as specified.
 Existing law requires the Superintendent to set forth these standards in terms of a wide range of specific competencies in each academic subject area, as specified.
-Existing law requires the Superintendent to seek advice of classroom teachers, school administrators, parents, postsecondary educators, and representatives of business and industry in developing these standards.
+Existing law requires the Superintendent to seek the advice of classroom teachers, school administrators, parents, postsecondary educators, and representatives of business and industry in developing these standards.

-This bill would extend the above-described authorizations provided by the governing boards of school districts to the governing boards or bodies of county offices of education, charter schools, and state special schools.
+This bill would extend the above-described authorizations provided by the governing boards of school districts to the governing boards or bodies of county offices of education, and charter schools.
 The bill would define "work-based learning" and "work experience education" for purposes of those authorizations, would make other changes to those authorizations, and would make various other changes to law relating to work-based learning, as specified.

 Existing law authorizes work-based learning opportunities for pupils to be delivered by partnership academies, regional occupational programs, and local educational agencies, as specified.
 Existing law authorizes those opportunities to include work experience education, community classrooms, cooperative career technical education programs, and job shadowing experience, as specified.